well-typed/hs-bindgen/manual/LowLevel/Invocation.md

       <path-to-hs-bindgen>/manual/c
 ```

+Note that the example above is what you'd need to do in order to compile the
+manual from this repository.
+Ideally these directories are already specified
+in the .cabal file.

 #### Setting Environment Variables

 Properly setting environment variables is crucial for `hs-bindgen` to find the necessary tools and libraries in Linux.

   * `LD_LIBRARY_PATH`: To ensure that the C libraries you build can be found
   at runtime, you need to add their location to this variable.

       * Example: If your shared library `libexample.so` is in `/path/to/your/c/libs`, you would run:
         ```bash
         export LD_LIBRARY_PATH=/path/to/your/c/libs:$LD_LIBRARY_PATH
         ```

-  * `BINDGEN_EXTRA_CLANG_ARGS`: This variable allows you to pass extra arguments to `libclang`.
+  * `BINDGEN_EXTRA_CLANG_ARGS`: This variable allows you to pass extra
-                                This is particularly useful for specifying include directories.
+  arguments to `libclang`.
+This is particularly useful for specifying include
+  directories.

       * To find your system's default include paths, you can run:
         ```bash